NxPKG/khulnasoft-docs/content/magic-transit/_partials/_tunnel-endpoints.md

 ## GRE and IPsec tunnels

-You can use GRE or IPsec tunnels to onboard your traffic to $2, and set them up via the Cloudflare dashboard or the API.
+You can use GRE or IPsec tunnels to onboard your traffic to $2, and set them up via the Khulnasoft dashboard or the API.
 However, if you want to use the API, be sure to have your [account ID](/fundamentals/setup/find-account-and-zone-ids/) and [API key](/fundamentals/api/get-started/keys/#view-your-global-api-key) ready before you begin.

 {{<Aside type="note" header="Note">}}IPsec tunnels only support Internet Key Exchange version 2 (IKEv2).{{</Aside>}}